Last updated on July 3, 2023 by Wandering our World

 Like other areas of France, wild camping or making a bivouac in Brittany isn’t officially allowed.
 Although campers are allowed to pitch their tent if they have the permission of a landowner.
 You can find more information concerning wild camping here.

 However as this area is a popular walking area with amazing natural beauty, outdoor enthusiasts do sometimes wild camp here.
 If you are planning to wild camp in Brittany – and can’t be swayed to stay in a campsite instead – we’ve compiled the following guidelines to help keep you out of trouble and camp in a considerate manner:

 - You should camp in the same place for one night only, and pitch your small tent discretely and in a remote place which will not be easily seen.
 Therefore don’t camp in or near settlements, someone’s farm or on cultivated land.
 If you think you’re on private land, always seek out the landowner and ask permission.
 They may request a small fee.

 - Campers should set up their tent at dusk, and take it down at dawn.
 A tent that is discreet, blends in with the landscape, and pitches quickly is best.
 Therefore a lightweight walking tent like this one would be a great investment for someone planning to wild camp in Brittany.

 - When wild camping in Brittany you must never make a campfire.
-For cooking, use a storm cooker.
-Our recommendation would be the Swedish brand Trangia, as their storm cookers are safe and virtually indestructible.
+Instead of building campfires, you could use a storm cooker for cooking – but check local laws first.
+Then there is much less wildfire risk and you can cook knowing that the fire is contained.
+We believe the best ones on the market are Trangia storm cookers.
 Portable solar ovens, like this one by GoSun, are also a good fuel-less option.

 - Take any rubbish with you, and leave your camping spot exactly the way you found it.